 How much power does the Roborock S6 MaxV have?

 Roborock claims that the S6 MaxV has 25% more suction than the Roborock S6.
-So to see if this claim is accurate, I used an anemometer to test how much airflow it produces.
+To see if this claim is accurate, I used an anemometer to test how much airflow it produces.

 I don’t have the Roborock S6, but Vacuum Wars tested it, and they reported it to have 15 CFM of airflow.